cachedpotato/Obsidian-vault/04 - Permanent Notes/Variance Stabilizing Transformation.md

 Looking at the variance of the Gamma-Poisson Distribution, we can get an intuitive explanation:

-For lower values of $x$, the noise is insignificant enough to assume the variable follows a Poisson distribution, whereas for higher values of x the overdispersion effect takes over and much of the variance comes from noise.
+For lower values of $x$, the noise is insignificant enough to assume the variable follows a Poisson distribution, whereas for higher values of x the overdispersion effect takes over and much of the variance is explained by noise.

 ---